AsenchikA/middle.messenger.praktikum.yandex/README.md

 # Study project from [Yandex.Practicum](https://practicum.com/)

 Simple messenger for exhange messeges using web-sockets.

 Project with immitation own framework based on proxy-objects.
-(The main goal is to understand bases of working react without it's using).
+The main goal is to understand bases of working react without it's using.

 Pages:
 1. Authorization